randomwangran/10000-org-files-linked/README.md

 The total number of files will be: 10 * 10000 = 100000 = 100k

-On my old machine, it costs: `real    13m23.646s` to generate files.
+On my old machine, it costs:  to generate files.

 ## testing with Org-roam